jina-ai/jina/docs/get-started/install.md

 Minimum install enables basic features of Jina, but without support for HTTP, WebSocket, Docker and Hub.

-Minimum install is often used when building and depolying an Executor.
+Minimum install is often used when building and deploying an Executor.

 ````{tab} via PyPI